mauricio-chavez/superheroes-graphql-api/README.md

 $ python manage.py runserver
 ```

+Then, you must implement by yourself your GraphQL API

 ## Usage

 When you already installed the app, you can run on the project root: